sophstad/sophstad.github.io/index.md

 layout: page
 ---

 I’m a junior studying computer science at Columbia University.
-I’m interested in full-stack engineering, and just spent my summer doing that at [Skillshare](https://www.skillshare.com) as a [hackNY Fellow](https://apply.hackny.org).
+I’m interested in full-stack engineering, and will be doing that over the summer at [MongoDB](https://www.mongodb.com) in New York.

-Here’s how I’m spending my time lately –

-1. Studying in Budapest for the semester
-2. Writing every other day on [True to Form](http://truetoform.online)

 Some things I enjoy –